for paper pages & screens

 I have spent most of my career at newspapers, writing straight news, news features and literary, narrative journalism mixed with essays and multimedia storytelling.

-city of bygone riches on Lake Erie: From rail fans who meet at the Depew train station each night to the expats from Soviet bloc countries who sweat and drink tea at the
+News features, such as a series in the Buffalo News about idiosyncratic local gathering places that reveal Buffalo, its personality and how people live in this city: From rail fans who meet at the Depew train station to the expats from Soviet bloc countries who sweat and drink tea at the Schvitz.